ipleiria-robotics/indoor_positioning_uwb/software/README.md

 We implemented a script to capture data from tag using the serial port.
 This script is used mainly just to acquire the data and store it for future processing.

-With this application, it is possible start the UART communication with the Tag device and send commands to interface with the Tag.
-At the same time, when it start, the anchors coordinates are loaded too from the respective csv file.
+It is possible to start the UART communication with the Tag device and send commands to interface with the Tag.
+At the same time, when it starts, the anchors coordinates are loaded too from the respective csv file.

 For the connection it is necessary to choose the Baudrate (115200) and Serial port COM detected and the operating system used.
 Another options are possible to determine.